Neamar/DUCK/artworks/chapter_04_-_raider_of_the_copperhill.md

 images:
   "Cover":
     image: "images/Chapter 04 - Raider of the Copperhill_cover.jpg"
+    thumbnail: "images/thumbnails/Chapter 04 - Raider of the Copperhill_cover.jpg"
     duck: "images/Chapter 04 - Raider of the Copperhill_cover_DUCK.jpg"
   "First page":
     image: "images/Chapter 04 - Raider of the Copperhill.jpg"
+    thumbnail: "images/thumbnails/Chapter 04 - Raider of the Copperhill.jpg"
     duck: "images/Chapter 04 - Raider of the Copperhill_DUCK.jpg"
 ---